-Visit product website: www.photoacute.com Contact PhotoAcute Studio support: support@photoacute.com © Almalence Inc. 2007 |
+Visit product website: www.photoacute.com Contact PhotoAcute support: support@photoacute.com © Almalence Inc. 2007-2011 |

-PhotoAcute Studio is a leading edge tool for enhancing the quality of digital photographs.
-PhotoAcute Studio processes sets of photographs taken in continuous mode to produce high-resolution, low-noise pictures.
+PhotoAcute is a leading edge tool for enhancing the quality of digital photographs.
+PhotoAcute processes sets of photographs taken in continuous mode to produce high-resolution, low-noise pictures.
 It increases image resolution, removes noise without losing image details, corrects image geometry and chromatic aberrations and expands the dynamic range.
-Some PhotoAcute Studio features are tuned for particular camera models to achieve the best results.
-Using these features depends on the availability of the profile for the given camera. |
+Examples (on photoacute.com site): http://photoacute.com/studio/examples/mac_hdd/index.html |

 continuous photographs, thus acquiring more graphic information than is